Articles By Bruce Scodova

 • by Constellation

 In addition to listing actual observations of these objects, I can also list objects NOT observed.
-Referencing observations in the database, these lists can be expanded to objects observed and objects not observed for a variety of observing lists.
+Referencing observations in the database, these lists can be expanded to objects observed and objects not observed for all of these observing lists.
 I can now printout and plan the nights observing session while working on various observing projects.
-To further aid an observing project, the database can generate files (observing lists) that can be used by Megastar.
+In addition, for each observing project, I have generated observing lists for public use.
+These Astronomical Listings are sorted by catalog number and Right Ascension.
+Just download and print.
+To further aid an observing project the database can generate files (observing lists) that can be used by Megastar.
 The generation of these observing lists also ‘flag’ objects that have been observed.
 Using Megastar, these ‘flagged’ objects in observing lists can be plotted in any color of your choice.
 Now, you can visually identify objects observed and not observed in Megastar for the observing list.
 With Megastar interfaced to encoders on your telescope, one can easily guide the telescope to the next object on your list that you have not observed.

 With the addition of encoders and Megastar to the 31” telescope, the visible universe has expanded to about 18.5 magnitude.
-Not only are NGC and IC objects easily detectable, the database has expanded to PGC and MAC galaxies.
+Not only are NGC and IC objects easily detectable, the database has expanded to UGC, CGCG, MCG, VV, ARP, HICKSON, PGC, MAC, etc. galaxies.
 And if you wondering, I am not going to attempt to observe all 75,000 PGC objects!
-Instead, I have generated observing projects for Abell Galaxy Clusters.
-Each cluster contains anywhere from 50 to 300 objects brighter than 18.5 magnitude and more clusters will be added in the future.
-I’m sure other types of projects will added as well, enough to last several lifetimes.
+I have generated observing projects for Abell Galaxy Clusters, Hickson Compact Clusters, Webb Society's Anonymous Galaxies and ARP Peculiar Galaxies.
+Each of these projects contain anywhere from 120 to 700 objects brighter than 18.5 magnitude.
+More projects will be added in the future, enough to last several lifetimes.

 Bruce Scodova